This is a simple guide to understanding ISO, how it's used photography and the benefits of keeping the number low.

 You can see there is almost no noise or grain.

-How do you shoot at night or in the dark with a low ISO?
+How do you shoot with a low ISO at night or in the dark?

-What I usually like to do is use a tripod when shooting landscapes then slow the shutter down to somewhere around 1 to even 30 seconds.
-That way I don't sacrifice any image quality and can still soak up all the light with a slow shutter.
+I usually use a tripod when shooting landscapes and slow the shutter down to 1 to 30 seconds.
+That way, I don’t sacrifice any image quality and can still soak up all the light with a slow shutter.

-The other technique (which usually won't work for landscape photography) is to use a flash.
-The flash will illuminate the scene so there is enough light for the camera to render images at a low ISO.
+The other technique (which usually won’t work for landscape photography) is to use a flash.
+The flash illuminates the scene, providing enough light for the camera to render images at a low ISO.

-Always shoot RAW, and the reason for this is because you end up capturing a much larger dynamic range of light than you would with compressed Jpegs.
-So say you were shooting at a ISO 100 and all your photos came out too dark.
-You can adjust your exposure in a post processing program like Lightroom by simply moving the exposure slider to brighten everything up.
-This ultimately adjusts your cameras ISO in post or in the software.
-You'll get more noise the higher you go, but you'll at least have a workable photo.
+Always shoot RAW, and the reason for this is that you end up capturing a much larger dynamic range of light than you would with compressed Jpegs.
+So, say you were shooting at an ISO 100, and all your photos came out too dark.
+You can adjust your exposure in a post-processing program like Lightroom by simply moving the exposure slider to brighten everything up.
+This ultimately adjusts your camera’s ISO in the post or in the software.
+You’ll get more noise the higher you go, but you’ll at least have a workable photo.

 Another good tip in playing it safe that I like to do, is shoot somewhere around an ISO of 320.
 This way if your photo is over exposed meaning the shots came out too bright, there is a chance that the camera's sensor was actually only exposed around the ISO rating of 100 so the information can still be recovered in Lightroom by moving the exposure slider to darker.

-I almost always shoot at an ISO of 320 when I'm shooting street photography for this very reason.
+For this very reason, I almost always shoot at an ISO of 320 when I’m shooting street photography.

 More Resources on ISO